moechofe/lowresrmx/asset.dev/manual.md

 A sprite can be freely placed anywhere on the screen with 1/16 sub-pixel precision.
 This means you can add 0.5 to its position even if there will be no visual change.

-Check [sprites registers](#sprite-registers) for more information.
+Check [sprites registers](#sprite-registers) and the [sprite API](#sprite-api) for more information.

 ### Rendering

 The fantasy screen is rendered line by line; this is called a raster.

 During raster, the pixels from background layers and sprites are drawn according to priority flags and the palette is applied.
-All impacted parameters are not fixed, and a sub-routine can be used between each line to alter some parameters and create interesting visual effects, see [`ON RASTER CALL`](#on-raster-call-routine) and [`=RASTER`](#line-raster).
+All impacted parameters are not fixed, and a sub-routine can be used between each line to alter some parameters and create interesting visual effects, see `ON RASTER CALL` and `=RASTER`.

 Check the [sprite API](#sprite-api) and the [background API](#background-api).